Frequently Asked Questions

 Can I bake with resistant starch?

 It depends upon which type of resistant starch you utilize.
-Potato starch (RS2) loses its resistance when it is cooked, but high amylose corn starch (RS2) and chemically modified RS4 retains its resistant starch through baking processes.
-High pressure and high temperature food processing (i.e., in cereal manufacturing) causes RS2 to lose their resistance, but RS4 can withstand high temperature and high pressure food processing.
+Green banana flour (RS2) and potato starch (RS2) loses its resistance when it is cooked, but high amylose corn starch (RS2), high amylose wheat flour (RS2) and chemically modified resistant starches (RS4) retains the resistant starch through baking processes.
+High pressure and high temperature food processing (i.e., in cereal manufacturing) causes RS2 to lose their resistance, but RS4 may be able toe withstand higher temperature and higher pressure food processing.

 How do I use resistant starch in cooking/baking?